breandan/breandan.github.io/_posts/2014-04-20-intellij-inspections.md

 {% endhighlight %}

-It looks like they’re constructing a data structure to detect set membership or something.
+It looks like they’re building a data structure to detect set membership or something.
 Let’s go a little further.
 There are three areas of suspicion: at the assignment, call site, and [return statement](http://devnet.jetbrains.com/message/5228648#5228648) (nice).
 We’ll focus on the call site, since that’s the most general case.

 {% highlight java %}